sivalabs/localstack-spring-boot-starter/README.md

 | `localstack.sqs.enabled` | `true` | `true`|

 ## Note
-The implementation of this starter is inspired from [testcontainers-spring-boot](https://github.com/testcontainers/testcontainers-spring-boot).
+The implementation of this starter is inspired by [testcontainers-spring-boot](https://github.com/testcontainers/testcontainers-spring-boot).
-The `testcontainers-spring-boot` also provides localstack support, but it will only spin up docker container and you will have to configure the beans like `AmazonS3`, `AmazonSQSAsync` etc yourself.
+The `testcontainers-spring-boot` also provides localstack support, but it will only spin up the docker container, and you will have to configure the beans like `AmazonS3`, `AmazonSQSAsync` etc yourself.
 So, I created this starter which will auto-configure the beans based on configuration properties.

 ## Developer Notes